PiggyIsland/Guide/README.md

 # Guide
-This is the main mean for PiggyIsland.
+This is the main manu for PiggyIsland.

 [Test](#Guide)